 Your staking platform determines your rewards.
 Staking on the wrong platform can cost you both your coins, and the regards you’d receive.
 To avoid this, here’s a list of seven best crypto staking wallets.

-Top of the list is the Coinbase wallet.
-This is a wallet from the second-largest cryptocurrency exchange company worldwide Coinbase Inc. It is a hot wallet, preferred mostly for its interactive and straightforward User Interface, UI.
+Coinbase wallet is a wallet from the second-largest cryptocurrency exchange company worldwide Coinbase Inc. It is a hot wallet, preferred mostly for its interactive and straightforward User Interface, UI.
 It’s friendly UI makes it very easy for beginners to navigate, which would explain its popularity.

 Besides a great UI, the Coinbase wallet also supports well over 500 crypto assets.
 It can also hold several Non Fungible Tokens, NFTs, and a myriad of digital collectibles.
 Despite being a hot wallet, Coinbase’s security features are impressive.
 The wallet comes with support for multi-signatures and 2-factor authentication.
 Surprisingly, it even can recover stolen tokens.